kite-sdk/kite-examples/demo/README.md

 ## Pre-requisites

-Before trying this example, you need to have installed the CDK event serializer module in Flume (this is explained in the `logging` example).
+Before trying this example, you need to have enabled Flume user impersonation and installed the CDK event serializer module in Flume (this is explained in the `logging` example).

 Next, start a Flume agent on the QuickStart VM.
 You can do this via Cloudera Manager by selecting "View and Edit" under the Flume service Configuration tab, then clicking on the